Cat's Cradle

 Cat's Cradle is a satirical postmodern novel, with science fiction elements, by American writer Kurt Vonnegut.
-Vonnegut's fourth novel, it was first published in 1963, exploring and satirizing issues of science, technology, the purpose of religion, and the arms race, often through the use of black humor.
-After turning down his original thesis in 1947, the University of Chicago awarded Vonnegut his master's degree in anthropology in 1971 for Cat's Cradle.
+Vonnegut's fourth novel, it was first published on March 18, 1963, exploring and satirizing issues of science, technology, the purpose of religion, and the arms race, often through the use of morbid humor.

 Synopsis

 Background

-The first-person everyman narrator, a professional writer introducing himself as Jonah (but apparently named John), frames the plot as a flashback.
-Set in the mid-20th century, the plot revolves around a time when he was planning to write a book called The Day the World Ended about what people were doing on the day of the atomic bombing of Hiroshima.
+The first-person everyman narrator opens the novel with "Call me Jonah.
+My parents did, or nearly did.
+They called me John", though neither name appears again throughout the novel.
+The narrator is a professional writer who frames the plot as a flashback set in the mid-20th century, when he was planning to write a book called The Day the World Ended.
+He describes his concept for that book as an account of what people were doing on the day of the atomic bombing of Hiroshima.
 Throughout, he also intersperses meaningful as well as sarcastic passages and sentiments from an odd religious scripture known as The Books of Bokonon.
-The events of the novel evidently occur before the narrator was converted to his current religion, Bokononism.
+Most of the events of the novel occur before the narrator was converted to his current religion, Bokononism.